migmolrod/browser-dashboard-pwa/docs/docs/domain/process-workflows.md

 ---

-## Offline First and Synchronization
+## Offline first and synchronization

 Narrative: User operates offline; when connectivity is restored, changes synchronize to the cloud and conflicts are resolved.